emilsharkov/xristos-ui/README.md

-# Prost-UI
+# prost-ui
 This is a collection of reusable react native components built with nativewind.
 This is not a component library but instead code that you copy paste into your own apps so that you can customize and make your own component library.

 ## Components
-- Accordian: Incomplete
+- Accordian: Done
 - Bread Crumb: Incomplete
 - Button: Done
 - Button Group: Incomplete